Sending a Spacecraft to Interstellar Comet 2I/Borisov: Results

 Figure \ref{fig:bor} shows the result for an optimal $\Delta V$ spacecraft trajectory (solid line) from Earth to recently discovered ISO 2I/Borisov.
 The constraints on the launch date and flight duration were extremely large so as to ensure the solution was a global minimum.
 The plane of projection for Figure \ref{fig:bor} is that of the ecliptic, indeed this optimal transfer has a low inclination with respect to the ecliptic because it intercepts 2I/Borisov approximately when the ISO intersects the ecliptic plane.
-By so doing the s/c reaps maximum benefit from Earth's orbital velocity and the required $\Delta V$ is minimised.
-The launch date for this optimal trajectory was in July 2018.
-Hence, we have missed the opportunity to send a spacecraft to 2I/Borisov directly at minimum $\Delta V$. \\ Table \ref{table:trajectory} shows key parameters for the trajectory.
+By so doing the s/c reaps maximum benefit from Earth's orbital velocity and the required $\Delta V$ is minimised. \hlreviewone{\textit{The launch date for this optimal trajectory was in 2018 July.
+Hence, we have missed the opportunity to send a spacecraft to 2I/Borisov directly at minimum $\Delta V$ (and indeed it was before the discovery date of 2I/Borisov in 2019 August).}}\hlreviewthree{After the discovery date in 2019 August, we find the next opportunity for an optimal direct mission lies on 2020 February 28, the corresponding $\Delta V$ depends on the flight duration selected, but if one selects a 450 day mission duration, we get the optimal value of 37.6 \si{kms^{-1}}.} \\ Table \ref{table:trajectory} shows key parameters for the trajectory.
 The spacecraft departs from Earth with a hyperbolic excess velocity of 5.5 \si{km.s^{-1}}.
-Arrival at 2I/Borisov is about one year later in October 2019.
-Table \ref{table:directorb} provides the orbital elements in the NASA SPICE reference frame 'ECLIPJ2000', the Earth mean ecliptic and equinox of the epoch J2000.\\ The maiden flight of the Falcon Heavy was in February 2018, before this optimal launch date, and so it is pertinent to enquire whether such a trajectory could have been viable using a Falcon Heavy.\\ In assessing the viability of a particular launcher achieving injection directly into a specified escape orbit, the declination (denoted here as DEC) of the escape asymptote is a key parameter.
+Arrival at 2I/Borisov is about one year later in \hlreviewone{2019 October}.
+Table \ref{table:directorb} provides the orbital elements in the NASA SPICE reference frame 'ECLIPJ2000', the Earth mean ecliptic and equinox of the epoch J2000.
+The maiden flight of the Falcon Heavy was in \hlreviewone{2018 February}, before this optimal launch date, and so it is pertinent to enquire whether such a trajectory could have been viable using a Falcon Heavy.\\ In assessing the viability of a particular launcher achieving injection directly into a specified escape orbit, the declination (denoted here as DEC) of the escape asymptote is a key parameter.
 A given Right Ascension can be attained by any launch system capable of Earth escape and depends on the relative alignment of the launch site with this (approximately) fixed direction.
 This alignment changes with time as the Earth spins on its axis and so it is a question of adjusting the launch time appropriately.\\ However the value of DEC is important and, in association with the launch site's latitude, is a key influence on the viability and characteristics of the launcher's ascent into the specified escape orbit.
-We find for the target escape orbit $DEC=\ang{8.544}$ (refer Table \ref{table:directorb}) and in association with the Falcon Heavy launch site (at a latitude of $\ang{28.608389}$ from Table \ref{table:launchers}) it can be deduced that launches are indeed viable.
-Figure \ref{fig:IncVsPsi} shows the dependency of the inclination of the escape orbit on the angle between location of the launch site and that of injection into the required escape orbit (denoted $\Psi$).Westward launch azimuths are excluded to avoid retrograde trajectories and Figure \ref{fig:IncVsPsi} does not alter greatly for perigee altitudes between 185km and 800km.
-Generally speaking the optimal launcher ascent trajectories occur where the inclination of the target orbit is equal to the latitude of the launch site (largely because this makes maximum use of Earth's rotational velocity), thus we find from Figure \ref{fig:IncVsPsi} that a value of $\Psi \approx \ang{155}$ is indicated.
-Such an angular displacement might possibly require the exploitation of the launcher's second stage engine restart facility.
-Thus the first stage and boosters and a partial burn of the second stage would allow injection into a temporary orbit.
-A coast arc would then be followed after which the second stage would be reignited for eventual insertion into the target escape orbit.
+We find for the target escape orbit $DEC=\ang{8.544}$ (refer Table \ref{table:directorb}). \hlreviewone{Note that this value of DEC does not correspond to the declination of the outgoing radiant of 2I/Borisov, because the direct trajectory lies almost entirely in the ecliptic plane and the spacecraft would intercept 2I/Borisov at the descending node (approx.) of 2I/Borisov's orbit.} \hlreviewthree{It is re-emphasised at this point that DEC is \textit{relative to the equator NOT the ecliptic plane}} \\ \hlreviewthree{It should also be noted that generally, if the value of DEC is less than the latitude of the selected launch site then the escape asymptote can indeed be reached by the launch vehicle in question, often with a long coast arc in the final stage of the vehicle.
+Thus we find from Table \ref{table:launchers} that this mission is achievable by both of the assumed launchers, and indeed both launchers have a 2nd Stage restart capability.}